akeneo/transporteo/README.md

 At the end of the tool's job, you will have your database setuped with your data but we do not migrate your custom code.
 You will have to migrate it following this [Upgrade file](./UPGRADE-2.0.md)

+We plan to automate this part in future release, stay tuned ! :)

 ## How to contribute

 Please, have a look on the [CONTRIBUTING](./.github/CONTRIBUTING.md) page.

+## What's next ?

+We will continuously improve this tool, you can follow our plans [here](https://github.com/akeneo/transporteo/projects/1).

+You can also have a look on the [changelog](./CHANGELOG.md)